 Essential Oils For Seasonal Affective Disorder

-Known as Seasonal Affective Disorder (SAD), this is a form of clinical depression that strikes during the darker winter months and is now medically recognised.
 Most sufferers of this condition can be perfectly healthy during spring and summer, but as soon as the darker days arrive in winter they find they are unable to function properly.
+Thankfully, when spring arrives, symptoms can disappear quite quickly with the arrival of brighter sunlight and longer daylight hours.

 The symptoms of SAD

-Also known as ‘winter depression’, the key symptoms of seasonal affective disorder are anxiety, depression, lethargy, loss of sex drive, mood changes, over-eating and sleep problems.
-If the condition persists untreated for many months it can often lead to a weakened immune system due stress.
+Also known as ‘winter depression’, the effects of seasonal affective disorder can begin to be felt at any time between September and April, and are usually the most severe during November, December, January and February.
+The main symptoms are anxiety, depression, lethargy, loss of sex drive, mood changes, over-eating and sleep problems.
+If the condition persists untreated for many months it can often lead to a weakened immune system due to the effects of stress.

 People who regularly suffer from this condition can become reclusive and seem reluctant to interact with other people during the winter.
 They know that they are not at their best and they desperately want to avoid their friends seeing them like this.
 The continual state of dread increases their anxiety and depression, often sending them into a downwards tail-spin emotionally.